-- (1) The Board must keep a register containing particulars of - (a) applications lodged with the registrar; and - (b) any determinations of the Board; and - (c) any instruments of appointment as an enduring guardian under Part 5; and - (e) any instruments registered under section 81(2). - (2) The register is open for inspection during normal business hours by members of the public.
+- (1) The Tribunal must keep a register containing particulars of- - (a) applications lodged with the registrar; and - (b) any determinations of the Tribunal in Guardianship stream proceedings; and

+- (c) any instruments of appointment as an enduring guardian under Part 5; and - (e) any instruments registered under section 81(2). - (2) The register is open for inspection during normal business hours by members of the public.